Epilepsy of Infancy with Migrating Focal Seizures

 - Resective brain surgery is not usually an option.

-- Children with epilepsy of infancy with migrating focal seizures commonly have status epilepticus and prolonged seizures that may need emergency medical treatment or treatment with a rescue therapy, such as diazepam rectal gel (Diastat) or another form of benzodiazepine given into the nose (intranasally) or under the tongue.
+- Children with epilepsy of infancy with migrating focal seizures commonly have status epilepticus and prolonged seizures that may need emergency medical treatment or treatment with a rescue therapy, such as diazepam rectal gel (Diastat) or another form of benzodiazepine given into the nose (intranasally) or in the cheek cavity.

 What is the outlook for people with epilepsy of infancy with migrating focal seizures?

-- Children may be developmentally normal at onset of seizures, but relentless regression and severe developmental disabilities are the norm.
+- Children may be developmentally normal at onset of seizures, but with frequent seizures, regression or lack of progression, with resultant severe developmental disability is the norm.
+A milder evolution has been reported in a minority of children.

 - Many children with this epilepsy syndrome die in childhood due to complications of the disorder, including repeated infections.
 Those who do survive are severely disabled and will continue to have seizures despite treatment.